1. How to Get Started?

 Please keep in mind: This is not supposed to be a didactic directed group process.
 And do remember: there is no teacher or guide or guru to lead the discussion, but rather a facilitator who simply makes sure that the discourse is thoughtful and well-distributed among participants (and who models careful listening), so that everyone who cares to can take part.
 A directed or suggested reading beforehand is much too controlling, and too much like other types of groups that are claiming to bring philosophy out of the classroom, but end up bringing the classroom model along with them.
 After the dialogue is over, it is quite appropriate for anyone who took part to suggest to others that there are certain books they may want to take a look at that relate to the topic discussed, so participants can get a more keen sense that they are part of a wonderful questioning tradition that includes great thinkers across the ages and disciplines.

 A Socrates/Democracy Café is meant to bring together as broad a cross-section of people as possible — emphatically including people who possibly can’t read (so there shouldn’t be mandatory reading beforehand), but who surely have very rich experiences to share in the course of a dialogue.

 Can I use the name “Socrates Café” even though it is trademarked?

-Please note that Socrates Café and Philosophers’ Club are our registered trademarks.
+Please note, again, that Socrates Café, Democracy Café and Philosophers’ Club are our registered trademarks.
 This helps make sure that the names are used for the volunteer, nonprofit, community-creating purposes for which they are intended.
 We particularly ask that facilitators and coordinators steer clear of using this venue in any way to promote for-profit endeavors.